 To make the global environment and people’s lives sustainable, the United Nations General Assembly approved the 2030 Agenda for Sustainable Development in September 2015.
 This agenda advocates Sustainable Development Goals (SDGs), consisting of 17 goals and 169 targets, to be achieved by all countries by 2030.

-TDK, which aims to achieve sustainable business growth while also creating the three values advocated in Value Creation, considers the realization of Social Value (improving our value to society) to be closely related to the SDGs.
+TDK, which aims to increase corporate value by creating the three values advocated in Value Creation, considers the realization of Social Value (improving our value to society) to be closely related to the SDGs.

 For TDK, the SDGs are the starting point of value creation.
 We believe that the measurement of how much value we have supplied to society and how much we have contributed to the solution of social issues is a barometer of our business achievements.